phanakata/art_identification_using_CNN/README.md

 # art_identifcation_using_CNN
 Codes for indentifying arts using convolutional neural networks (CNN).
-We used art paintings provided in Kaggle competion.
+We used art paintings provided in Kaggle competion https://www.kaggle.com/c/painter-by-numbers/data.

 We provide codes for preprocessing purposes such as, resizing images and relabeling data.